-To this day, there is a handful of Alice in Wonderland places to visit in London.
+To this day, there is only a handful of Alice in Wonderland-inspired places to visit in London.

-Only a handful, though, as the world-famous story sees its characters feature in various afternoon teas, shops and limited-in-time immersive experiences.
+The world-famous story sees its characters star in various posh afternoon teas, limited-in-time immersive experiences, and a couple of stores.

-I have included in this guide some of the most secret places in London, including a life-size maze, a few coffee shops and Alice in Wonderland afternoon teas.
+I have included in this guide some of the most secret places in London, including two life-size mazes, a few coffee shops, stores, and Alice in Wonderland afternoon teas.

 However, since most of the Alice in Wonderland experiences are limited in time, some of the most famous, including Taj 51 and other high end afternoon tea spots, are now obsolete.